mighty-gerbils/gerbil/doc/reference/core-builtin.md

   field := fixnum
 ```

-Like `make-struct-field-accessor`, but the accesor is unchecked.
+Like `make-struct-field-accessor`, but the accessor is unchecked.

 ### make-struct-field-unchecked-mutator
 ``` scheme